Home » DIY » Scrap Wood Christmas Decor

 harvesting spindles from old chair

-After three years out in the weather, this chair side table, was ready to be parted out.
-I saved the spindles and tossed the rest of the wood away.
+After three years in the weather, this chair side table was ready to be parted out.
+I saved the spindles and discarded the rest of the wood.

 carefully cut chair spindle on compound miter saw

 Use extreme caution when cutting reclaimed spindles with a saw.
-Inspect thoroughly to make sure there are no nails or brads in your way.
+Inspect thoroughly to ensure that no nails or brads are in your way.

 Making a Wood Block Pedestal